-Your collaborator should see the workspace right away in "My Workspaces"
+Your collaborator will receive an email that the workspace has been shared with them and should see the workspace right away in "My Workspaces".

-Verifying your share Check to make sure your share was successful by clicking the three vertical dots again and selecting "Share".
+Verifying your share Check to make sure your share was successful by clicking the workspace action menu button again and selecting "Share".

 If you see an orange "PENDING" warning (screenshot below), this is most likely because of a typo in your collaborator's user ID.
-You should cancel the share and try again.
+Cancel the share and try again.

 To learn how to register a service account, see Register a service account for use in Terra.

-NOTE: For security purposes, service accounts cannot be created in Terra-created Google Projects.
-The service account will need to be created in a different Google Project.
+For security purposes, service accounts cannot be created in Terra-created Google projects.
+You must create the service account in a different Google Cloud project.